 SFTP (SSH File Transfer Protocol) is the standard way to transfer files securely between your local machine and a remote server.
 Unlike FTP, which transmits data in plaintext, SFTP encrypts everything over an SSH connection.
 If your hosting provider gives you SSH access, SFTP comes with it automatically on port 22.
+For copying files locally on the server itself, use

 This guide covers every SFTP command you need for day-to-day file management – connecting, navigating, uploading, downloading, managing permissions, and more.
 Commands work the same on Linux and Mac.
 Windows differences are noted where they apply.
 For a deeper look at how the protocol works under the hood, see What is SFTP and how does it work.

-SFTP vs FTP vs FTPS
+SFTP vs FTP vs FTPS#

 Three protocols are commonly used for file transfers to servers.
 They sound similar but work very differently.

 FTP (File Transfer Protocol) is the original.
 It was designed in 1971, before security was a practical concern on networks.
 FTP transmits everything in plaintext – your username, password, and every file you upload or download can be read by anyone who can observe the network traffic between you and the server.
-FTP also uses a separate data connection for each transfer, which means it needs a range of ports open on the firewall (typically 20 plus a high port range for passive mode).
+FTP also uses a separate data connection for each transfer, which means it needs a range of ports open on the firewall (typically port 21 plus a high port range for passive mode).
 This makes it painful to configure behind firewalls and NAT.

 FTP should not be used for anything.
 It is not a question of preference.
 Transmitting credentials in plaintext over the internet is a security failure.
 If your hosting provider only offers FTP, that tells you something about how they approach infrastructure security.